manjeetsaggi/drupal-6-modules/rsvp/README.txt

 ----------------------------------
 Administrators now can create their own RSVP templates, stylesheets and iconsets that can be used to display future invitations.
-You either can add stylesheets to an existing template to support a different color scheme or styles.
+You either can add stylesheets to an existing template to support a different color scheme or style.
 If that is not enough you can add your own templates to rsvp.
 RSVP comes with one build in theme and stylesheet which is called default and is located in subfolder modules\rsvp\themes\default and you can use those files as template for your own styles.